lodenrogue/hiss/README.md

 ### Evaluator

-Recursively evaluates the AST and executes functions.
+Recursively evaluates the AST.
+Special forms (`if` and `defvar`) receive their arguments unevaluated, while normal functions evaluate all arguments before invocation.

+Evaluation happens within an `Env` object, allowing environments to be nested through parent environments.

 ## Running Tests